Berg Adventures World-Class Mountain Guides and Support Staff

 Consultants

 From his Seattle, Washington home Bob keeps busy as a writer, adventurer and wilderness walking enthusiast.
 He frequently shows up at the Berg Adventures Alberta Headquarters where he maintains one of his worldwide "remote office" locations.
-Bob recently sent the final draft of his new book on the life of Scott Fischer, Mountain Madness, off to the publisher.
+Bob has published a number of books including, Mountain Madness, about the life of Scott Fischer.

 An instructor and backcountry crew leader with the Student Conservation Association for twenty-five years, he is author of Lightly on the Land, SCA’s trail building and maintenance manual.
-Other writings include current editions of the Boy Scout Handbook and Fieldbook.
 His long-distance backpacking trips include a solo hike of the Appalachian Trail.
 Bob has also engaged in the dangerous pursuit of teaching grammar and writing to college freshmen, and he occasionally appears on stage to startle his friends as a concert pianist.
-Bob has worked on international trips to Russia, Tanzania and Nepal and most recently he has accompanied a Berg Adventures team to Galapagos Islands.
+Bob has worked on international trips to Russia, Tanzania and Nepal and the Galapagoes.
+Lately he has been spending time in Siberia assisting the Great Baikal Trail Association (GBT) with the construction of hiking trails in national parks surrounding the lake.

 Elizabeth left her native Czech Republic (Czechoslovakia) in 1968.
 Before settling in Canada, she lived in the Republic Democratic of Congo (Zaire), where her travel bug and newly acquired taste for safari adventures brought her to Kivu National Park, Burundi and Rwanda.

 A couple of years later Elizabeth moved to Quebec City.
-The shock of sub-sub-sub-zero freezing temperatures of a typical Canadian winter was soon replaced by enthusiasm for skiing.
-She has since chosen Canmore, Alberta to as home for her family.
+The shock of sub-zero freezing temperatures of a typical Canadian winter was soon replaced by enthusiasm for skiing.
+She has since chosen Canmore, Alberta to be as home for her family.

 Elizabeth teaches computers and accounting programs to adults at the local college.
 Her role at Berg Adventures is to make sure we do not overcharge our customers or overpay our government taxes.